TokenGX-dev/smartblinds/README.md

 Set up using NodeMCU, Raspberry Pi 3B, HassIO, CloudMQTT.

+# Check the Wiki for a complete guide on this project.

 # Helpful Info

 Upload the blinds.ino file to the NodeMCU.
 You may have to install a couple plugins to the Arduino IDE to get the code compiled.